lightsixer/intybasic-language/README.md

 ## ✨ Features

 * **Syntax Highlighting:** Accurate syntax coloration for all IntyBasic keywords, operators, control flow, built-in functions, and data types (including 16-bit variables like `#A` and binary/hex literals).
+* **IntelliSense & Code Completion:** Full language server support with:
+  * Code completion for all 70+ IntyBASIC keywords, functions, and intrinsic variables
+  * Hover tooltips with comprehensive documentation and examples
+  * Signature help showing function parameters as you type
+  * Go to Definition (F12) for variables, constants, procedures, and labels
+  * Find All References (Shift+F12) to locate symbol usage throughout your code
+  * Variable limits linter warns when approaching memory limits (228 8-bit / 110 16-bit variables)
 * **Integrated Build Chain:** Seamlessly compile your `.bas` files to `.asm` using the **IntyBasic cross-compiler** and assemble them into a runable `.bin` ROM file using **AS1600**.
 * **Emulator Launch:** Directly launch and run your compiled ROM files in the **jzIntv emulator** from within VS Code.
 * **Debug Support:** Build with source maps and symbol files, then launch jzIntv's debugger with your IntyBASIC source code visible alongside the disassembly.